Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 ## Approve a revoked connection {#approve-revoked-service-connection}

-Revoking access to a connection ends the connection between an application and its associated service.
+Revoking access to a connection ends the connection between an application and its associated API product version.
 This action _can_ be undone.
 To approve a revoked connection, follow these steps:

 1. Navigate to an application's details page, by clicking on a specific application from the **Applications** section.